Anti-SLAPP Motions in Federal Court – Some Judges Still Complaining

 New Jersey had enacted the statute in question to protect against so called “strike suits,” that is, suits “brought not to redress real wrongs, but to realize upon their nuisance value.”
 Id. at 547–48.
 The New Jersey statute made it more difficult to maintain a shareholder derivative suit than did Federal Rules, by imposing additional requirements such as a verified complaint, proof that plaintiff was a stockholder at the time of the transaction at issue, and that the action not be dismissed without approval of the court and notice to all parties.
 Despite the fact that the state statute created an additional and indeed onerous requirement for the maintenance of a shareholder derivative suit, the Supreme Court determined that the state statute did not conflict with the requirements of Rule 23 and therefore should apply in federal court.

 Just as the New Jersey statute in Cohen sought to limit frivolous strike suits, California’s anti-SLAPP statute seeks to limit frivolous suits brought primarily for the purpose of chilling the valid exercise of First Amendment rights.
-And, just as the state statute in Cohen did not conflict with former Rule 23 even though it created supplemental, even onerous requirements for certain plaintiffs, the motion to strike and attorneys’ fees provisions of California’s anti-SLAPP statute
+And, just as the state statute in Cohen did not conflict with former Rule 23 even though it created supplemental, even onerous requirements for certain plaintiffs, the motion to strike and attorneys’ fees provisions of California’s anti-SLAPP statute do not conflict with Rules 12 and 56 even though they create supplemental requirements for certain plaintiffs.

 But it wasn’t so obvious to our court.
 In Newsham, we erroneously reasoned that Rule 12 and the California statute were at peace because a defendant could still bring a Rule 12 motion if his special motion to strike was unsuccessful.
 190 F.3d at 972.
 But what’s the point?
 If a plaintiff survives an anti-SLAPP motion by showing that his claim is legally sufficient and has a probability of success, how could he lose on a Rule 12 motion that requires him to show mere plausibility?
 He can’t.

 You just made my point.
-If the case has nothing to do with protected speech or activities, and the defendant is challenging the sufficiency of the complaint under Rule 12, then the plaintiff need only show “mere plausibility”.
+If the case has nothing to do with protected speech or activities, and the defendant is challenging the sufficiency of the complaint under Rule 12, then the plaintiff need only show “mere plausibility.”
 If, on the other hand, the defendant is challenging the complaint on the grounds that it involves protected speech, then we apply a tougher standard for the plaintiff, because we are all good Americans who cherish free speech, and thus require the plaintiff to show a likelihood of success.

 Your reasoning that a plaintiff could never lose on a Rule 12 motion after defeating an anti-SLAPP motion is not well taken.
 The anti-SLAPP analysis is comprised of two prongs.
 A defendant could bring an anti-SLAPP motion and lose on the first prong with a finding that the conduct in question is not protected.
 A complaint could thus be utterly implausible under a Rule 12 analysis, and therefore subject to dismissal, but still be sufficient to defeat an anti-SLAPP analysis.